SLICE alignment workflow

 -

-Use the left arrows of the XY joystick to move the stage in X until the left edge of the alignment pattern is lined up with the center mark.
+Do the same for the right edge: move the stage in X to align the right edge of the camera feed with the center mark.

 Click

-Once both edges have been set, the center point between the edges is calculated and the stage will automatically move to line up the center of the alignment pattern with the center mark.
+Once both edges have been set, the center point between them is calculated and the stage automatically moves to line up the center of the alignment marks with the center mark.

 -